Literacy & Numeracy

 west exe Maths department 2022

-We reject the idea that some pupils ‘just can’t do maths’.
 We believe that through hard work all pupils can improve their understanding and be successful.
 Our aim is to support our pupils to develop a long-term, secure and adaptable understanding of mathematics.
-This is achieved through developing their fluency, mathematical reasoning and the ability to solve problems in unison.
+This is achieved through developing their fluency, mathematical reasoning and the ability to solve unfamiliar problems.

 We want all of our pupils to be able to take the next step in their educational and life journey through gaining the right skills and qualifications for success through achieving their best.
-This is more than just examination results: it also encompasses the problem solving and mathematical reasoning skills that run throughout the mathematics curriculum at Ted Wragg.
+It is more than just examination results: it also encompasses the problem-solving and mathematical reasoning skills that run throughout the mathematics curriculum at West Exe.